34.7. Using Descriptor Areas

 -

-structure to receive the result set. -
+Declare an sqlda_tstructure to receive the result set.

-Check the number of records in the result set by looking at
+Check the number of records in the result set by looking at sqln, a member of thesqlda_tstructure.

-Get the values of each column from
+Get the values of each column from sqlvar[0],sqlvar[1], etc., members of thesqlda_tstructure.

-Go to next row (
+Go to next row ( sqlda_tstructure) by following thedesc_nextpointer, a member of thesqlda_tstructure.

 Repeat above as you need.